mute-audio/mute/README.md

 So, let's make something that can easily build a "plain MPD audio server," and this is how [ mute ] was born.

 ## Installing and Updating [ mute ]
-Check [here](https://github.com/mute-audio/mute/releases) for download links to the latest installer and updater;

 ### Install [ mute ]